theopn/dotfiles/README.md

 > Best terminal file manager

-Very simple (as I prefer) but complete file manager for my use.
-Some keybindings other than default vim-style bindings:
+Very simple (as I prefer) but a complete file manager for my use.
+Some keybindings other than default Vim-style bindings:

 - `~` : Go to the home directory
 - `ee`: Open a file in `$EDITOR`